drkvogel/retrasst/notes/more-spec.md

  * After division, show each chunk in turn and allow the user to sort by location, otherwise show the whole list and allow them to sort that.
  * Ask the user to save changes with the option of going back to re-order if necessary.
- * Insert an entry into `c_box_retrieval` for each destination box, recording the chunk it is in, and a record into `l_cryovial_retrieval` for each cryovial, recording its position in the list.
+ * Insert into `c_box_retrieval` for each destination box, recording the chunk it is in, and into `l_cryovial_retrieval` for each cryovial, with its position in the list.
  * Update `c_retrieval_job`: set `status=in progress` (1)

 ## Other jobs